shivanshchandel-012/task1.1_SCM/README.md

-SIMPLE WEB PAGE DESIGN
+# 🌟 Project Name: Simple Web Page Design

+## 📌 Description
-This project is a simple webpage built using HTML and CSS that includes a styled button and a welcoming message.
+This project is a simple webpage built using **HTML** and **CSS** that includes a styled button and a welcoming message.
 It's designed to be visually appealing and easy to understand, with a focus on providing a responsive and customizable user interface.

+## 🎨 Demo Preview (HTML & CSS)
+Here is a simple **HTML & CSS** snippet from the project:

 <!DOCTYPE html>
 <html lang="en">